kurisuto/crowdsourced_ocr_corrections/README.md

 * A volunteer might be assigned a line but never submit it.
 The scheduler needs to keep track of what has been assigned, but release it for reassignment after some timeout.

+* Textract provides confidence scores for the individual recognized words and lines.
+The scheduler could incorporate this information into prioritizing lines.

 * The scheduler might occasionally rate the accuracy of a volunteer by assigning a line for which the correct answer is already known.

   * The scheduler might use this information e.g. to avoid assigning two weak volunteers to the same line.